tomsebastiantom/tomsebastiantom/README.md

 ## 🌱 I’m currently learning

-The fastest way to learn to write scalable,testable code fast on any side of the stack...
+The fastest way to write scalable,testable code fast on any side of the stack...

 ## 💬 Ask me about